ADGEfficiency/dsr-rl/readme.md

+**This repo is no longer maintained - my reinforcement learning course now lives at [ADGEfficiency/rl-course](https://github.com/ADGEfficiency/rl-course)**

+---

 Materials for the reinforcement learning course at [Data Science Retreat](https://www.datascienceretreat.com/).

 This course is aimed at students with a grasp of supervised learning - no prior understanding of reinforcement learning required.